-The existence of an Axion like particle with an inverse coupling $M\sim 10^{10}$GeV and a low mass $m<10^{-7}$ eV has been invoked by other authors to explain the detection on earth of TeV photons from cosmological sources - flux which is difficult to explain given that such photons should produce electron-positron pairs on the cosmic infrared background \cite{serpico}.
-The presence of such a particle would enable some photons to convert into axions in the source, travel over the intervening space without interacting with the background radiation before turning back into photons in the magnetosphere of the galaxy.
-Those authors showed that for a particular field profile, namely the HMR profile described in section \ref{sec:mixGMF} of this paper, the presence of such a particle coupling to photons could explain how such high energy photons could reach earth.
+To summarize, the existence of an axion-like particle with an inverse coupling $M\sim 10^{10}$~GeV and a low mass $m\lesssim 10^{-5}$~eV has been invoked by other authors to explain the detection on earth of TeV photons from cosmological sources - flux which is difficult to explain given that such photons should produce electron-positron pairs on the cosmic infrared background \cite{roncadelli, serpico}.
+The presence of such a particle would enable some photons to convert into axions and to travel over the intervening space without interacting with the background radiation before turning back into photons.

 In this work we have tried to use the same method to explain a set of ultra high energy cosmic ray events which seem to come from BL Lac objects.
 Since such events seem to lead straight back to the source, the particles should be neutral because charged particles would be deflected by the magnetic field of the galaxy.
 However, no neutral particles in the standard model seem capable of traversing the Universe at such a high energy.